38 New Arrivals: A Remarkable Breeding Season at Otorohanga Kiwi House

 🦜 Kākā

-Our experienced kākā parents, Raki and Toki, surpassed expectations this season by raising four kākā chicks, breaking their usual record of two to three.
+Our experienced kākā parents, Raki and Toki, surpassed expectations this season.
+They raised four kākā chicks, breaking their usual record of two to three.

 The first three chicks hatched on 21 December, with a fourth arriving on Boxing Day, like a late Christmas gift.
-Although the youngest chick is slightly smaller, it’s feeding well, with parents working hard to keep all four hungry beaks full.
+Although the youngest chick is slightly smaller, it’s feeding well.
+The parents are working hard to keep all four hungry beaks full.
 Like our pāteke and wētā, these kākā chicks are destined for release into the wild.

 While this has already been an incredible breeding season, it’s not over yet.
-Many more giant wētā are still expected to hatch, and there may even be a kiwi chick arriving in the next month or two.
+Many more giant wētā are still expected to hatch.
+There may even be a kiwi chick arriving in the next month or two.

 Stay tuned for more updates from Ōtorohanga Kiwi House – the home of the kiwi. 💚